SeeedDocument/Seeed-WiKi/docs/Seeeduino_Lotus.md

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Seeeduino_Lotus/master/img/select_com.jpg)

-!!!Note
-    On the Mac, this should be something with **/dev/tty.USBmodem**.

 **Upload the program**
 Now, simply click the "Upload" button in the environment.
 Wait a few seconds and if the upload is successful, the message "Done uploading." will appear in the status bar.